CNCMSBL League Rules & Regulations

 3.d.5 An unforeseen circumstance, not weather-related, causes play to cease (examples would include, but are not limited to: lights going out and unable to be turned back on in a reasonable amount of time, sprinkler system turning on and soaking the field), and at least 7 innings of the said game have been completed (6 1⁄2 innings if the home team is winning).
 Time limits are still in effect.

-3.d.6 If one team is leading by 12 or more runs AND either 7 innings are complete or 2.5 hours then the game is considered complete.
+3.d.6 (9 inning mercy rule) If one team is leading by 12 or more runs AND either 7 innings are complete or 2.5 hours then the game is considered complete.
 The 12 runs and either of the other conditions must be met for the game to be called.
 The home team is allowed their turn at-bat.
+(7 inning mercy rule) If one team is leading by 10 or more runs AND either 5 inning are complete or 2 hours then the game is considered complete.

 3.e The umpire may suspend or call a game if, in their opinion, after consultation with both managers, the safety of the players is compromised due to rain, darkness, or other acts of God (any suspended time is considered part of the game time limit).